How to Be a Film Director

 Graduate film studies allow students greater freedom and the opportunity to focus on their professional and creative interests.
-Programs accept students who don't have an undergraduate degree in film studies, but may require a creative portfolio among the admission materials.
+Programs accept students who don't have an undergraduate degree in film studies, but may require a creative portfolio.
 Similar to bachelor's programs, graduate programs involve hands-on learning in screenwriting, producing and directing.
 Many programs have faculty members and guests lecturers who are active in the industry.

 Step 3: Gain Experience and Advance

 Many directors have experience as actors, writers or other members of the production team.
 Because film directing is such a competitive job field, prospective directors need experience working on sets, as well as connections in the industry.
 Many directors debut on small independent films, commercials or promotional content and advance with experience.

 - Join a professional organization.
 Professional organization for directors, such as the Directors Guild of America (DGA), can provide directors with a variety of benefits to help them advance in their careers.
 Benefits include networking opportunities, employment listings and more.

 - Continue education.
 Film directors can continue learning through on-the-job training as they advance in their careers.
 Additionally, film directors may attend one-day workshops and seminars to stay current with the latest trends in the industry.